syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/GettingStarted.md

 ### Universal Windows Platform (UWP)

-To launch the step progress bar in UWP, initialize the progress bar assemblies in App.xaml.cs in UWP project as demonstrated in the following code samples.
+To launch the StepProgressBar in UWP, initialize the progress bar assemblies in App.xaml.cs in UWP project as demonstrated in the following code samples.
 This is required to deploy the application with progress bar in `Release` mode in UWP platform.

 {% highlight C# %}